 Tag Archives: Market Trends

 A woman came into Skinner with a collection of family silver that she no longer wanted.
 She’d already been to a smelter, who offered her $800 to melt the silver down for scrap.
 It was tempting to take the money, but she felt bad about the decision and decided to come to Skinner auction house first.
 Clearly, she was uncomfortable with the idea of scrapping something with family history and artistic value.

 Although the items in the silver collection in question aren’t extraordinarily rare pieces, as with all antiques the objects have some history and interest as decorative objects.… Read More

 Marlborough, Mass. – January 24, 2014 – Skinner, Inc. will host an auction of American Indian & Tribal Art on February 12th in its Marlborough gallery.
 Ideal for both seasoned and new collectors, the auction features a variety of items ranging from Plains Indian art and tribal weapons to a collection of prehistoric stone material from the Henry F. Metcalf museum.

 Determining the value of a book collection is a tricky proposition.
 Not only do many people have large quantities of books, but libraries and collections can have widely varying characteristics.
 First, let’s decide what kind of a library you have.
 Take a look at these three major types of collections.

 Rare Book Collection

-This group of books was methodically assembled by a book lover with a plan.… Read More
+This group of books was methodically assembled by a book lover with a plan.
+A rare book collection is formed with intention.… Read More